CodeReclaimers/neat-python/docs/module_summaries.rst

     A :term:`genome` for generalized neural networks.
 For class requirements, see :ref:`genome-interface-label`.
     Terminology:
-    pin - Point at which the network is conceptually connected to the external world; pins are either input or output. node - Analog of a physical neuron. connection - Connection between a pin/node output and a node's input, or between a node's output and a pin/node input. key - Identifier for an object, unique within the set of similar objects.
+    :term:`pin` - Point at which the network is conceptually connected to the external world; pins are either input or output.
+    :term:`node` - Analog of a physical neuron.
+    :term:`connection` - Connection between a pin/node output and a node's input, or between a node's output and a pin/node input.
+    :term:`key` - Identifier for an object, unique within the set of similar objects.
     Design assumptions and conventions.
     1. Each output pin is connected only to the output of its own unique neuron by an implicit connection with weight one.
 This connection is permanently enabled.
     2. The output pin's key is always the same as the key for its associated neuron.